kl4us/django-bootstrap-registration/README.md

 django basic project
 ====================

-a starter project with bootstrapped forms, user registration and debug-toolbar included!
+A starter project with bootstrapped forms, user registration and debug-toolbar included!
+This is not pinax, i don't like pinax because it is too much complicated for newbie django developer like me ... so, i made my own.

+The project includes all required templates for:

+	- login
+	- registration
+	- password change
+	- password lost
+	- account activation
+	- ecc ...

+Unlike pinax this project is based on django 1.5.1

 Example usage
 =============